MatthewJDavis/matthewjdavis.github.io/_posts/2023-03-04-call-python-script-from-powershell.md

 # Overview

-A quick one today to remind me how to call a Python script via PowerShell, passing in an argument and saving the output of the script to a variable in PowerShell using a couple of demo scripts that do nothing more than pass a string to the Python script and return it with text added.
+A quick post to remind me how to call a Python script via PowerShell, passing in an argument and saving the output of the script to a variable in PowerShell using a couple of demo scripts that do nothing more than pass a string to the Python script and return it with text added.

 Test machine specs: